Programmatic Reward Design by Example: Motivating Example

-\begin{example}\textbf{(Reward Function as A Finite State Machine (FSM))} In Fig.\ref{fig3_1}, a reward function for some RL problem is represented as an FSM comprised of at least $3$ states $A, B, C$ among which $A$ indicates task initialization, $B$ indicates task completion, $C$ indicates the occurrence of some other event of interests.
+\begin{example}\textbf{(Reward Function as A Finite State Automaton (FSA))} In Fig.\ref{fig3_1}, a reward function for some RL problem is represented as an FSA comprised of at least $3$ states $A, B, C$ among which $A$ indicates task initialization, $B$ indicates task completion, $C$ indicates the occurrence of some other event of interests.
 Each directed edge represents a state-transition triggered by a step in the environment.
-Other states and transitions are elided.
+Other states and transitions are omitted.
 Each transition is annotated with $(p_{\mathtt{id}},\mathtt{?_{id}})$ where $p_{\mathtt{id}}$ is an unknown transition probability dependent on both the environment and the RL policy; $\mathtt{?_{id}}$ is the reward sent to the agent at the moment of the transition.
 An RL agent is supposed to accomplish the task with minimal amount of steps in the environment.
-Note that the states in Fig.\ref{fig3_1} are not to be confused with the MDP states in the environment; one step in the environment does not necessarily trigger the trasistions drawn in Fig.\ref{fig3_1} either. \end{example} FSMs such as the one in Example \ref{eg3_1} are explicitly or implicitly adopted in many logic based reward designs {such as reward machines~\cite{pmlr-v80-icarte18a}}.
-Such an FSM can be represented by the sketch in Fig.\ref{fig3_2} by introducing a local variable $q$ as the FSM state.
-The critical problem again is to determine appropriate values for $\mathtt{?_{id}}$'s.
+Note that the states in Fig.\ref{fig3_1} are not to be confused with the MDP states in the environment; one step in the environment does not necessarily trigger the transitions drawn in Fig.\ref{fig3_1} either. \end{example} FSAs such as the one in Example \ref{eg3_1} are explicitly or implicitly adopted in several logic-based reward designs \zwcadd{such as reward machines~\cite{pmlr-v80-icarte18a}}.
+Such an FSA can be represented by the sketch in Fig.\ref{fig3_2} by introducing a local variable $\mathtt{q}$ as the FSA state.
+The key problem again is to determine appropriate values for the $\mathtt{?_{id}}$'s.
 We discuss the challenges facing this problem in the next section.